WICG/indexed-db-observers/EXPLAINER.md

 Documentation & FAQ of observers
 **Please file an issue if you have any feedback :)**

-**NOTE: THIS DOCUMENTATION IS MORE UP TO DATE THAN THE POLYFILL/EXAMPLES**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**